JaceUni/COS60016Assignment2/README.md

 ## Known Limitations

 - Error handling for failed API calls (e.g. invalid keys) currently triggers a generic internal error.
-- Cache usage is implemented but not programmatically verified in testing.
 - Manual testing was used for chatbot responses; no automation.

 ## Requirements